faiproject/fai-archive/h01ger/live-CD/README.txt

 - /etc/make-live.conf is not included, I basically used the package default
 - feedback is great
 - the live-cd works, but grub installation is buggy
+- install sequence runs now in softupdate-mode.
+  This should probably be change to dirinstall or install
+- base.tgz has to be taken from some FAI nfsroot.